-To set a new time, press the ORANGE 'Push to Confirm Oil Level' button once for every ten seconds required (machine will buzz and flash the overheat lamp for each push).
+To set a new time press the confirm push button once for every ten seconds required (machine will buzz and flash the overheat lamp for each push).

-- To save the setting press the black operate button. - e.g., for setting to 90 seconds: press ORANGE button 9 times (listen for 9 buzzes) press operate button to save the setting.
+- To save the setting press the black operate button. - e.g. for setting to 90 seconds: press confirm button 9 times (listen for 9 buzzes) press operate button to save the setting.